 Shop the yellow labels

-For some reason, those expensive special foods always seem to find themselves getting yellow labelled.
+For some reason, that expensive special food always seems to find themselves getting yellow labelled.
 I think this is fabulous!
 And it is exactly the time when I stock up and freeze them.

 Products get reduced all the time.
 Whenever I have to pop into Tesco I take a look to see if any of these foods are reduced.
 I completely object to paying over-the-top prices because of my illness.